Competition between d-wave superconductivity and magnetism in uniaxially strained Sr2RuO4: Methods

 In practice, we solve the flow equations from an energy scale much larger than the bandwidth and then integrate towards lower energies until we hit a divergence in one of the three diagrammatic channels labelled the particle-particle (PP), particle-hole (PH) and crossed particle-hole ($\overline{\text{PH}}$) channels.
 A divergence is associated to a phase transition as the corresponding susceptibility also diverges.
 Information of the ordering type can be extracted from the susceptibilities as well as linearized gap equations~\cite{Beyer_2022}.

-We employ the truncated unity approximation which allows us to reduce the memory required computationally~\cite{SMFRG-hussalm, Lichtenstein_2017, Hauck_2022}.
+We employ the truncated unity approximation which allows us to reduce the memory required computationally~\cite{SMFRG-hussalm, lichtenstein_high-performance_2017, Hauck_2022}.

 For the FRG simulations, we use the TU$^2$FRG code~\cite{Hauck_2022}.
-For convergence, we include all form-factors up to a distance of $8.2$~\AA, which amounts to a total number of 75 basis functions per orbital in the unit cell.
+For convergence, we include all form-factors up to a distance of $8.2$~\AA, which amounts to a total number of 75 basis functions per orbital in the unit cell, i.e.~all lattice harmonics up to the fifth (sixth) are included (depending on whether the constant is counted as harmonic or not).
 We checked for convergence by increasing the number of form-factors included near the phase transition between the magnetic and the superconducting phase for a few data points in the phase diagram.
 The simulations are performed on a $36\times 36$ momentum-mesh in the $x-y$ plane for the vertex function.
 The loop integration is performed using a FFT approach and an additional refinement of $45\times 45$ is employed to achieve higher energy resolution.
 The results of the integration do not differ upon changing the resolution of the loop integration.

 By using an enhanced value of the SOC, the effects of local interactions on SOC are already included on the single-particle level of the calculations.
 We do not suffer from double counting at that level since we neglect the flow of the self-energy.
 As a consequence however, our calculation does not take into account the renormalized effective mass of quasi-particles.